sargun4/SchedulingAlgosOS/README.md

 - Selects the process with the shortest remaining time to completion.
 - Preemptive and dynamically adjusts execution based on remaining time.
 - Minimizes waiting time and average completion time.
-- May lead to starvation for longer processes.
+- May lead to starvation for longer processes.(Any scheduling policy that always favours a fixed property for scheduling leads starvation)
+- A running task can be de-scheduled before completion.
+- Schedule the task with the least amount of time left
+- STCF is a preemptible policy - No convoy effect.

 ### Round Robin (RR):
 - Psychic Skills NOT Needed: Yes (No need to predict process behavior)